Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

   - Standard output = STDOUT = 1
   - Standard error = STDERR = 2
 - Shell variables can contain different sizes based on your system.
 You can see your system's limitations with `xargs --show-limits` command.
+- The first prompt you see when you open a shell called primary shell, 1 which you can see with `echo $PS1` command and the secondary shell that you see called primary shell 2, which you can see with `echo $PS2`.
+(You can see PS2 when you use inline input redirection + You can change them in your shell configuration file)
 - Useful syntax for grep (print line(s) for matching a pattern):
   - `-E` or `--extended-regexp` or `egrep`
   - `-F` or `--fixed-strings` or `fgrep`